gitbls/sdm/Docs/Plugins.md

 #### Arguments
 * **from** &mdash; /full/path/to/sourcedir
 * **to** &mdash; /full/path/to/destdir
-* **nodirect** &mdash; If `nodirect` is specified, the files are staged into the IMG via /etc/sdm/assets.
-Useful for destination directories that aren't created until later in the customization.
-Without nodirect the source directory is copied directly to the destination directory.
 * **rsyncopts** &mdash; Additional switches for the `rsync` command.
 If `rsyncopts` is specified, ALL desired rsync switches must be included.
 If `rsyncopts` is NOT provided, the default switch `-a` is used
 * **stderr** &mdash; /path/to/file where stderr from the rsync command is written (D:/dev/null)
 * **stdout** &mdash; /path/to/file where stdout from the rsync command is written (D:/dev/null)